 These BBQ chicken nachos have two layers of crispy tortilla chips, fresh veggies, pulled chicken thighs, and a beaucoup of cheese.
 The recipe makes a huge batch that would be perfect for a game day or shindig.
 Or you could scale things down and have one of my favorite past times, a nachos-for-one party.

-I’ve been coming up with ways to use a big batch of our new Instant Pot BBQ Pulled Chicken recipe like sandwiches, pizzas, casseroles, and more.
+I’ve been coming up with ways to use a big batches of our Instant Pot BBQ Pulled Chicken, Slow Cooker BBQ Chicken Thighs, and Alabama White Sauce Smoked Chicken Thighs recipes like sandwiches, pizzas, casseroles, and more.
 While searching for inspiration, I stumbled across a recipe for loaded BBQ chicken nachos from Tasty and immediately got cooking.
 I’ll teach you how to make my BBQ pulled chicken below, but you could also check out their recipe for another chicken option!

 Step 1: Make the pulled BBQ chicken.

 I’ll start by saying, you can use any chicken you like for these BBQ chicken nachos.
 You could even use something like my BBQ pulled pork tenderloin.
 But if you want to have your world rocked, go with my pulled chicken thighs.

 I’ve included a how-to video below, and here’s a quick list of everything you’ll need:

 - 2 pounds of chicken thighs or chicken breast

 - 1 teaspoon of garlic powder, cumin, kosher salt, dry mustard, and chili powder